We are passionate about ensuring that our children become successful and confident readers and writers.

 Every day children in Key Stage Two have an hour for English.
 Within this session their reading and writing is developed through a holistic approach.
 This means that the book that they study forms the basis of the work they undertake.
 Each year group has good quality focus books by well known authors including Roald Dahl and Anne Fine.
 In story time, they are also exposed to classic texts written by authors such as CS Lewis and JRR Tolkien.

 Children in Key Stages One and Two are taught Spelling, Punctuation and Grammar as an integral part of their English lessons but they also have a specific focus on spellings, timetabled as an additional session twice a week.
 During these sessions, children are taught about spelling rules and learn strategies to support them to remember these.
 In addition to this they have an opportunity to learn and practice common exception words and other important words through our 'Word of the Day' daily activity.

-Three times per week children in Key Stage Two take part in comprehension sessions.
-They read and study a fiction or non-fiction text and develop their comprehension skills as a class or in groups with the guidance of their teacher.
-Comprehension skills are also developed through timetabled story times in both Key Stage One and Two and interwoven throughout the Early Years Curriculum.
+Three times per week children in Key Stage Two take part in Reading Skills sessions.
+They read and study a fiction or non-fiction text and develop their comprehension skills through teacher-led sessions.